zhaoxiangmax/zx/content/event/SCAR2022/index.md

 slides:
 summary:
 tags: []
-title: Where should people go to survey biodiversity in terrestiral Antarctica?
+title: Where should people go to survey biodiversity in terrestrial Antarctica?
 url_code: ""
 url_pdf: ""
 url_slides: ""